-A maximum number of areas in Increasing Trend was recorded on the 7th December 2022.
-Since this date, this number is decreasing.
-The High Circulation trend indicator remains at a low level with less than 5 areas positive.
-Overall, the viral loads in wastewater are at low levels compared to the 5th wave and are decreasing.
+The number of areas in High Circulation and Increasing trend is low, with less than 5 and 10 areas positive respectively.
+Overall, the viral loads are at a low level compared to the 9th wave.

 &lt;sup>2: the viral load computed on the mean of the replicate of the three targeted gene fragments as explained in section "3.2 Wastewater results".
 The mean viral load is expressed in 10^12 copies/day/100k inhabitants.